kirscheeh/classificationBenchmark/protocol/protocol.md

 ## Comparison using the metrics
 ### Area under Precision Recall Curve
 With the Area under Precision Recall Curve (AUPR), it is possible to evaluate precision and recall using only one value.
 Using the R script [visPRCurve.R](scripts/../../scripts/visPRCurve.R), the values in Table XYZ are calculated. <br>
-Both, Centrifuge und Kraken2 reach a value of 1.0 for the CS Even samples, which equals the result a perfect classifier would reach.
+Both, Centrifuge und Kraken2 reach a value of 1.0 for the CS Even samples, which equals the result a perfect classifier would achieve.
 The corresponding precision-recall curve can be seen in Figure A_PRC1.
 The best classifier regarding the AUPR for the CS Log samples seems to be Clark with 0.76 and 0.82 (GridION 366 and PromethION 367, respectively).
 Kaiju achieved the worst result for the CS Log samples with 0.39 and 0.4, Diamond is slightly better with 0.54 for GridION366. <br>
-In general no trend is to be observed that the classifiers uniformly perform better with greather sequencing depth or species abundances.
+In general no trend is to be observed that the classifiers uniformly perform better with greater sequencing depth or species abundances.
 Kaiju seems to work better with CS Even, so do Diamond (based on the GridION samples), Centrifuge and Kraken2.
 CCMetagen and Clark achieved higher values for the CS Log samples, althought the improvement for Clark is small. <br>
 There does not seem to be any connection to the different classification approaches, since Kraken2 and Clark both perform with k-mers but show different trends.
 However, both tools using the FM-Index (Kaiju and Centrifuge) perform better for CS Even samples. <br>
 A trend that can be observes is that Diamond and Kaiju, both using protein classification, seem to perform better for CS Even samples with their default database. <br>
-It has to be considered that only Kraken2 and CCMetagen have fungal sequences in their default database, therefore the other tools might perform
+The missing fungal sequences in the databases do not interfere with the precision recall curves (e.g. Figure A_PRC_NOFUNGI). <br>
 |                	| Diamond   	| Kaiju     	| CCMetagen 	| Centrifuge 	| Clark     	| Kraken2   	|
 |----------------	|-----------	|-----------	|-----------	|------------	|-----------	|-----------	|
 | GridION 364    	| 0.7029369 	| 0.7253469 	| 0.5786301 	| 1.0        	| 0.7029369 	| 1.0       	|